kaythomas0/CryptoScamDB-Lists/README.md

 There are some false positives that are removed (for example, twitter.com is in the API response because people have reported specific twitter accounts, but we obviously don't want that in the list).
-To get around this, I have removed all domains found in the top 500 domains list using `remove-top-domains.sh`.
+To get around this, I have created `potential-false-positives.txt` which contains the top 500 most popular domains and any other potential false positives. `remove-false-positives.sh` will remove any domain from this list from the blocklist.

 ## The Lists